The drug addiction rate is on the rise in Southern California and when it comes to Orange County, 35% of adults have abused drugs at least once.

-- After 12-24 hours of your last consumption, most patients will feel restless, disorientated, anxiety and panicked.
-In severe cases, seizures and hallucinations might happen.
+- After 12-24 hours of your last consumption, most patients will feel restless, disorientated, anxious, and panicked.
+In severe cases, seizures and hallucinations may happen.

-- After 24-48 hours of your last consumption, you may have headaches, nausea, and tremor.
-Upset stomach is another common symptom in this stage.
+- After 24-48 hours of your last consumption, you may have headaches, nausea, and tremors.
+Upset stomach is another common symptom at this stage.